What is Company Formation?

 - Protects personal assets after company registrations; assets are ring fenced against potential legal claims.
 This means that the shareholders/owners will not lose more than they have invested/guaranteed; they are not personally responsible for the debts and obligations of the company in the event that these are not fulfilled.

-- Allows transferable ownership — UK ltd company formation allows transfer of interest/shares from one person to another.
+- Allows transferable ownership — ltd company formation allows transfer of interest/shares from one person to another.
 While transferability of shares is standard, specific conditions regarding the transfer of shares can be written into the Articles during the limited company formation process for more control.

 - Enables to distribute profits (through dividends) when it suits, rather than every tax year.
 Therefore, limited company formation can help with the managing tax payments (cash flows).